Nepal Visa Information

 - Beer (at lower elevations)

-Please note that snacks, soft drinks, bottled beverages, and alcoholic items are not included in the Langtang Trek package.
-These items are considered personal expenses and must be paid for separately at the teahouses.
-We recommend carrying some extra cash (Nepali Rupees) to cover these additional costs during your trek in the beautiful Langtang Valley.
+Please note that snacks, soft drinks, bottled beverages, and alcoholic beverages are not included in our package.
+These items are considered personal expenses and must be paid separately at the teahouses.

 Langtang Trek Permit